Hazel Holyman

-Hazel Holyman (1899–1992) was the first air hostess in Australia.
+Hazel "Matron" Holyman (née Gaunt; 17 March 1899 – 14 November 1992) was the first air hostess in Australia.

 Early life

 Hazel Gaunt was born on 17 March 1899 in Launceston, Tasmania.
 She was the oldest of four children born to clerk Frederick Archer Gaunt and Mary Emmeline Gaunt.
 She attended Broadland House Church of England Girls' Grammar School.
-On 22 August 1921, she married aviator Victor Clive Holyman.
+On 22 August 1921, she married aviator Victor Clive Holyman, a member of the Holyman family.

 Holyman's Airways

 In 1932, Victor Holyman and his brother Ivan founded the airline Holyman Bros Pty Ltd, which was eventually named Holyman's Airways Ltd. Victor was the airline's sole pilot and Hazel was its only air hostess.
 She was the first air hostess in Australia.
 The engineer Jack Stubbs completed the airline's crew.
 As hostess, Hazel did not initially travel onboard flights.
 Instead, she was responsible for driving passengers to Launceston Airport, and providing them with blankets, biscuits, and a vacuum flask of tea or coffee for their flight.
 Despite her career in aviation, she was not fond of flying.

 On 19 October 1934, Victor Holyman died when Miss Hobart, the airline's new De Havilland Express, crashed over the Bass Strait.
 Victor died, along with his co-pilot and all nine passengers onboard the flight.
 After her husband's death, Hazel left the airline while she grieved.
 In 1937, she left Australia to travel throughout the United States and United Kingdom.